Cruelty is out of fashion

 Increasingly, fashion shows and brands are choosing to transition away from cruelty, enacting sustainability, social and animal welfare policies to keep up with growing consumer demand for more sustainable, ethical and animal-friendly fashion.

-Melbourne Fashion Week has been free of fur and exotic skin since 2018, and recently updated its policy.
+Melbourne Fashion Week has been free of wild animal fur and skin since 2018, and recently updated its policy.
 Meanwhile, Sydney's Australian Afterpay Fashion Week has no policies in place to protect wild animals.

 Disappointingly, of the four major international shows - London, New York, Milan and Paris - just London has banned fur.
 Even with the lack of action from many of the fashion weeks, fashion brands are implementing their own policies to protect wild animals.